 Pollen from grasses, weeds or trees is a common trigger for allergic rhinitis, commonly known as hay fever and asthma symptoms in Australia.
 If you are allergic to pollen, minimising your exposure will help keep you well when pollen counts are at their highest.

 The ACT tree pollen season generally runs between September and October.
 The grass pollen season runs from October to December.
-There are several factors that may affect higher pollen levels during the pollen season.

 Symptoms of pollen allergy